Blog

 Cloud billing is confusing enough with one provider.
 Three providers means three billing systems, three pricing models, three sets of reserved instance calculations.

 Dedicated FinOps tools like CloudHealth and Spot by NetApp handle this well but they're separate platforms with their own learning curve.
-For teams that want cost visibility integrated into their infrastructure workflow, fewer options exist. ops0 includes real-time cost estimation in its deployment pipeline (via Infracost) and OpenCost for Kubernetes, so you see cost impact before you apply changes.
+For teams that want cost visibility integrated into their infrastructure workflow, fewer options exist. ops0 includes real-time cost estimation in its deployment pipeline and per-namespace Kubernetes cost breakdown, so you see cost impact before you apply changes.
 It's not a full FinOps platform, but it catches the most common cost surprises.

 What We'd Recommend